 If you have bad credit, you may be wondering how long it will stay on your credit report.
-The answer depends on the type of information reported, as well as Canada’s credit reporting agency policies.
+In Canada, bad credit information stays on your credit report for six to ten years.
+The duration depends on the type of information reported, as well as Canada’s credit reporting agency policies.

 Not everyone with bad credit will have the same credit report history.
 Some may only have a few late payments, while others may have a long history of missed payments, collections accounts, and even bankruptcy.

 The good news is that bad credit will not stay on your credit report forever.
 It's important to know, however, that the length of time it will remain on your report depends on the type of information reported.